 In the hamlet of Le Vissoux in Saint-Vérand, south of Beaujolais, has been the birthplace of the Vissoux family in the 17th century.
 It is the heart of the estate surrounded by a large 9 hectare plot with a beautiful southwest exposure.

 Unlike the predominantly clay-limestone terrain of the southern Beaujolais region, the soil here is granite.
 It is similar to that of Beaujolais Villages and it is the soil of predilection for the Gamay grape.
-This peculiarity helps to give more structure to the Beaujolais wines of the estate: Beaujolais les Griottes, Beaujolais Origine old vines and a part of white Beaujolais.
+This peculiarity helps to give more structure to the Beaujolais wines of the estate: Beaujolais les Griottes, Beaujolais Origine old vines.

 As for the Cœur de Vendanges, it comes from more than a hundred-year-old vines located in Saint Verand as well as in Vaux en Beaujolai, in the hamlet called Clochemerle.